-YBS will retain for the life of the transaction a material net economic interest of not less than 5% in the securitisation as required by Article 6(1) of the UK Securitisation Regulation.
-As at the Closing Date, such interest will comprise the retention of not less than 5% of the nominal value of each of Class of Notes sold or transferred to investors in accordance with the text of Article 6(3)(a) of the UK Securitisation Regulation (the Retained Interest).
+Accord will retain for the life of the transaction a material net economic interest of not less than 5% in the securitisation as required by Article 6(1) of the UK Securitisation Regulation.
+As at the Closing Date, such interest will comprise an interest in the first loss tranche so that the retention equals not less than 5% of the nominal value of the securitised exposure, in this case the Class Z VFN, in accordance with the text of Article 6(3)(d) of the UK Securitisation Regulation (the Retained Interest).
 Any change to the manner in which such interest is held will be notified to the Note Trustee and the Noteholders in accordance with the applicable Conditions and the requirements of the UK Securitisation Regulation.
-YBS' Retained Interest will be confirmed through the disclosure in the Investor Reports.
+Accord's Retained Interest will be confirmed through the disclosure in the monthly Investor Reports.